 Browse the panels on this page and use the navigation menu at the top to learn more.

 What is PETS?

-Carolinas' PETS is a twenty-nine-year-old training seminar that prepares upcoming Rotary club and district leaders for their terms in office.
+Carolinas' PETS is a thirty-year-old training seminar that prepares upcoming Rotary club and district leaders for their terms in office.
 What began in 1986 has become a premier Rotary training event and used as a model for many others.

 In-depth seminars that emphasize participation in conjunction with fun and fellowship make for a powerful learning experience for Rotary's leaders.
 Learn more about Carolinas' PETS by visiting our Registration Tips page.
 It's packed with answers to popular FAQs.

 The next seminar is March 6-8, 2014 at the Sheraton in Greensboro, NC with a registration deadline of January 20, 2014.
 On-line registration will be available beginning October 1st.×